Barnwell: Where Chiefs-Rams ranks in best regular-season games ever

 Fifteen weeks later, the Rams played another classic tilt as they jockeyed for playoff positioning with Tampa Bay.
 Both these teams were in the wild-card hunt and were coming off playoff runs the previous season, but the matchup seemed like a fight between Mike Martz's offense and Tony Dungy's defense, with the Bucs ranking fifth in defensive DVOA.

 Instead, we saw the Bucs lean on their oft-frustrating offense for a huge game.
 Warrick Dunn racked up 198 yards from scrimmage and scored three touchdowns, including a 52-yard run that put the Bucs up 31-21 at the end of the third quarter.
 Warner threw three interceptions again, but he was money in the fourth quarter.
-He brought the Rams back within three points by leading a seven-play, 73-yard drive, and after Shaun King threw an interception in the Rams' end zone, Warner hit Torry Holt for a 72-yard touchdown to go up 35-31.
+He brought the Rams back to within three points by leading a seven-play, 73-yard drive, and after Shaun King threw an interception in the Rams' end zone, Warner hit Torry Holt for a 72-yard touchdown to go up 35-31.

 The Rams held on a fourth down and needed a first down to seal the game, but Martz got curiously conservative and ran three times with Marshall Faulk for a three-and-out.
 King took the Bucs 80 yards in 79 seconds, including a fourth-and-4 scramble to extend the game, before Dunn punched in a game-winning score.
 Warner, who had been 6-of-6 for 143 yards in the fourth quarter, tossed an interception to John Lynch with 34 seconds to go to end the game.